 CAPE TOWN COOL

-As you return to Belmond Mount Nelson Hotel, stop off for a drink in The Bombay Bicycle Club (No 158).
+As you return to Mount Nelson, stop off for a drink in The Bombay Bicycle Club (No 158).
 A colourful and eclectic Cape Town institution, this Bohemian hub offers a wide selection of libations and tasty dishes.
 Take a seat, soak up the playful atmosphere and let the fun-loving staff remind you that life shouldn’t be taken too seriously.